Up Down (Do This All Day): Commercial performance

 On May 14, 2015, Up Down was certified Platinum by the RIAA.

 Music video

 On September 9, 2013, T-Pain released the lyric video to the song.
 As the song plays, a number of strippers show off their assets and their dance moves.
 As they dance the lyrics flash across the screen in "neon, fitting, form, giving off a club like feel."
 On November 19, 2013, T-Pain released the music video for "Up Down (Do This All Day)".
-The G Visuals-directed video follows the average rachet backyard party.
+The G Visuals-directed video follows the average ratchet backyard party.
 It has been described as paying homage to early 1990s hip hop videos.
 The video features a cameo appearance from Tyrese.

 Remix

 On January 15, 2014, T-Pain previewed the remix via Instagram as he was working on it, it features a new instrumental by DJ Montay.
 The following day, T-Pain told Rap-Up that he wanted to get B.o.B, 2 Chainz, Snoop Dogg, Que, Jeezy, Rihanna and Andre 3000 featured on the remix.
 T-Pain revealed on May 12, 2014 that there would be three official remixes for the song.
 The first remix features rappers Lil Boosie and Kid Ink, along with T-Pain and B.o.B.
 It was then released on May 14, 2014.